 42. Avoid any discussion of or participation in any action to eliminate, restrict, or govern competition among businesses serving the industry.

-Appendix B and the resources referenced therein and any other materials referenced in the Code: (a) are not, and should not be construed as, an exhaustive or comprehensive list of information, resources and potentially applicable laws; (b) are for informational purposes only and for the convenience of MRA’s members; and (c) are not for the purpose of providing legal advice.
+Best Practices and Legal Affairs, and the resources referenced therein and any other materials referenced in the Code: (a) are not, and should not be construed as, an exhaustive or comprehensive list of information, resources and potentially applicable laws; (b) are for informational purposes only and for the convenience of MRA’s members; and (c) are not for the purpose of providing legal advice.
 Legal information is not the same as legal advice, which is in the nature of the application of law to a person’s specific circumstances.
 Although the association takes steps to make sure Appendix B and the resources and materials referenced in the Code are accurate, current and useful, MRA recommends that its members consult a lawyer if they want professional assurance that any legal information (and the members’ interpretation of it) is appropriate to any particular situation.
 MRA may amend Appendix B and any references in the Code to legal information at any time by posting the amended version of the Code on its website.
 Because the law changes rapidly, is different from jurisdiction to jurisdiction, and also is subject to varying interpretations by different courts and certain government and administrative bodies, MRA cannot guarantee that all the information on Appendix B or otherwise in the Code is completely current.
-The association does not represent or warrant the accuracy, applicability, or current nature of the legal information or items referenced in Appendix B or elsewhere in the Code.
+The association does not represent or warrant the accuracy, applicability, or current nature of the legal information or items referenced in Best Practices, Legal Affairs or elsewhere in the Code.
 The law is a personal matter, and no general legal information can fit every circumstance.
 MRA members should contact their own attorneys to obtain advice with respect to any particular issue, problem or question.